Muhadev/rivy-storefront-monorepo/README.md

 	---

 	### For Windows Users
-	Run the batch file to start both backend and frontend services:
+	Run the file to start both backend and frontend services:

 	```bash
 	cd rivy-storefront-monorepo